 But did you know rust isn’t always that reddish-brown color?
 Would you believe that sometimes, it’s green?
 It’s true!
 When iron reacts with chloride in an underwater environment, green rust appears.
 This can sometimes be seen on steel used in underwater pillars.

 Rust occurs when iron or its alloys, such as steel, corrode.
 The surface of a piece of iron will corrode first in the presence of oxygen and water.
 Given enough time, any piece of iron will change entirely into rust and disintegrate.

 The process of rusting is a combustion reaction, similar to fire.
 Left in contact with oxygen, iron will react with the oxygen to form rust.
 Unlike fire, though, the reaction is much slower and does not create a flame.

 There are certain factors that can speed up the rusting process.
 For example, water speeds up the reaction.
 Other substances, such as salt, can also increase the speed of the rusting process.

-To prevent rust, iron can be coated to prevent its reaction with oxygen and water.
+To prevent rust, iron can be coated.
+This prevents its reaction with oxygen and water.
 One such process is called galvanization.
-Galvanization usually involves coating an iron object with a protective layer of zinc.
-The layer of zinc helps to prevent the iron underneath from reacting with oxygen and water to form rust.
+This usually involves coating an iron object with a layer of zinc.
+The zinc helps to stop the iron from reacting with oxygen and water to form rust.

-Another coating that’s a popular means of preventing rust is much simpler and much more common.
+Another method of preventing rust is much simpler and common.
 What is it?
 Paint!
 That’s right.
-A simple coat of paint can also prevent iron from reacting with oxygen and water in the environment.
+A simple coat of paint can prevent iron from reacting with oxygen and water in the environment.